AljoschaMeyer/bymux/README.md

 ### SubStream

-The last two bits of a `SubStream` tag form a two-bit integer `subid_width`.
-The stream id of a SubStream packet is followed by `2^subid_width` bytes containing the id of the substream as an unsigned, big-endian integer.
-The new id can be any nonzero unsigned 64-bit integer that is not the id of any other substream.
+The last two bits of a `SubStream` tag are ignored and should be set to zeros.
+The stream id of a `SubStream` packet is the id of the newly-created substream.

 Since small ids take up less space, it is a good idea to recycle unused ids.
 An id that has been previously used can be assigned again if the previous substream of this id has had `Close` and `StopRead` packets from both endpoints.